Central Frequently Asked Questions

 How will I know where my bus is located in the facility?

 Check the digital signs throughout MCC.
 You also may review the floor plan on the system map and other MCC literature, or ask a WeGo representative or supervisor on-site.
 In addition, bus bay numbers are printed on all route schedules.

 MCC is fully accessible to people with disabilities.

 If I ride my bike to Central, is there anywhere to secure it?

 Bike racks have initially been installed outside of MCC.
 Other locations are being evaluated for the placement of bike racks.
 In addition, a bicycle track has been installed on the main stairway to assist customers with transferring their bicycle from the different levels.

 Is there public parking?

 Yes.
-MTA has contracted with Premier Parking to manage the public parking at MCC.
-For more information, call Lisa Stanley at (615) 238-2250, ext.
-115 or email her at firstname.lastname@example.org.
+WeGo has contracted with Premier Parking to manage the public parking at Central.
+For more information, call the Premier Parking office at 615-238-2250 or email firstname.lastname@example.org.
 Additional information can be found on the Premier Parking website at www.premierparking.com.